MKada78/Create-a-MySQL-DB/README.md

 - Exercie MySQL DB June 17th 2019.docx = questions and answers to go throught the exercices.

 ### Prerequisites
-MySQL or any other compatible RDBMS.
+- MySQL or any other compatible RDBMS
+- A text editor such as Sublime Text or Notepad++

 ### To re-created the testdb DB:
 Download the schema and data files then run the following command from within your MySQL console: